ginetta/skeleton/README.md

 #### Installation

-Make sure you use the latest gems and compass:
+Make sure you use the latest gems:

-    (sudo) gem update --system && gem install compass
+    (sudo) gem update --system

+Install and run bundler:

+    gem install bundler && bundle install

 Install all the project dependencies: